z3bg/iris/README.md

 ![Feed](https://github.com/irislib/iris/raw/master/img/feed.png)

-Messages and files are stored on [IPFS](https://ipfs.io) and indexed on [GUN](https://gun.eco) - both are decentralised networks that run in your browser.
 At the time of writing this, Iris supports only public messaging.

 ## Web of trust
 You can create new Iris accounts (technically: cryptographic keypairs) at will, without asking for anyone's permission, but only the users whose web of trust upvoted your account will see its posts.